Klintyfye/ESG/README.md

 5. You should now see the results screen.
     1. In the center, there is a pie chart displaying what vulnerabilities were detected.
     2. On the right, there is a chart.
 If the extension has been scanned multiple times over various dates, you will see how the amount of risks in the extension have changed over time.
     3. On the left, there is information about the extension.
 There is also an "advanced view" button, which displays the output of the retireJS algorithm.
-NOTE: This is recommended for advanced users only.